 Want to know all about characters behind The Frugal Gene?
 I deliver!

-Jared and I are millennials.
-When the country was reeling from the ’09 financial crisis, we were slowly “adulting” in a world much unlike the ones of our parents.
-We both struggled to find deeper meaning & purpose in our adulthood until we found each other.
+We are both millennials.
+When the country was reeling from the financial crisis, we were slowly ‘adulting’ in a world much unlike the ones of our parents.
+We both struggled to find deeper meaning & purpose in our adulthood alone until we found each other.

-- My Chinese name is Xiao Xiao (潇潇).
+My real name is 潇.
 It means the ‘sound of beating wind and rain.’
-Humorously I live in Seattle, Washington.
+Humorously we live in Seattle, Washington!

-- Jared & I are attend metal concert from time to time to teach our yuppie side a lesson in conforming 😉
+My husband & I attend metal concerts from time to time to teach our yuppie side a lesson in conforming 😉